mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Information-Schema.md

 ## Show modules

-The show modules command reports the information on the modules currently loaded into MaxScale.
+The show modules command reports the information on the modules currently loaded into MariaDB MaxScale.
 This includes the name type and version of each module.
 It also includes the API version the module has been written against and the current release status of the module.

 ```
 mysql> show modules;